physcripting/physcripting.github.io/_posts/biophysics/2024-12-20-in-silico-chapter-14.md

 The open  your browser in **Windows** and type:
 * `http://localhost:8888` - start the jupyter lab notebook at port 8888.

-> If port 8888 is in use, start Jupyter on a different port:: `jupyter lab --no-browser --ip=0.0.0.0 --port=9999` {: .prompt-info}
+> * If port 8888 is in use, start Jupyter on a different port:: `jupyter lab --no-browser --ip=0.0.0.0 --port=9999`
+* Typically, Jupyter lab will ask for a password or token, you can retrieve the correct token by running:
+	* `jupyter server list` - This  outputs something like:  `Currently running servers: http://127.0.0.1:8888/?token=xxxxxx123456 :: /home/user`.
+Copy the token from the URL (token=xxxxxx123456) and use it to log in
+{: .prompt-info}

 We can simplify the jupyter lab launch through:
 * `vi ~/.bashrc` - Open using vi editor
+* `Esc` then `:i` - To switch vi editor to insert mode
-* `echo alias jlab= "jupyter lab --no-browser --ip=0.0.0.0" >> ~/.bashrc`  - This commend a this line at the end .bashrc:
+* Enter `alias jlab="jupyter lab --no-browser --ip=0.0.0.0" >> ~/.bashrc` at the end of the file.
+* `Esc` then `:wq` - To save and exist vi editor.

+**Reintialize the `.bashrc`** through one of the following step:
-Close the terminal and restart or reload thorough
+1. Close the terminal and restart OR
-* `source ~/.bashrc`
+2. `source ~/.bashrc`: Run this in the command prompt.
+After that , reactivate the `'biobb_env` through run `conda activate biobb_env` in the command prompt.

 * `jlab` - This starts Jupyter Lab.

 If Jupyter Lab is asking for a password or token, you can retrieve the correct token by running: